 Chess, when played beyond a basic skill level, is not a game about pieces; it’s about reading your opponent.

 Unfortunately, the information in the file wrapper histories is not easily accessible.
 In such instances, you can add GreyB’s Examiner Analytics tool that provides “Office Action Analysis Report” into your toolkit.
-The tool comes handy when you have a challenging office action rejection.
+The tool comes in handy when you have a challenging office action rejection.

-An Examiner conducts his own “prior art” search and usually gives the below mentioned three kinds of rejections:
+An Examiner conducts his own “prior art” search and usually gives the below-mentioned three kinds of rejections:

 - 101 patent rejection: the invention is not useful;